huan/ducks/README.md

 1. Organizing your code for the long term.
 1. Maximum your convenience when using Redux Ducks.
-1. Full TypeScript typing support.
+1. Type-safe with strong typing with TypeScript Generic Templates.

 ## Features